thien20/anime-scraping-selenium-and-scrapy/README.md

 # Anime_scraping-using-selenium-and-scrapy
-This is can scraping the info of comics with multi-pages
+- This can scrap the info of comics with multi-pages
+- In such pages containing numerous info of comics
+- There are 2 ways for scraping for this repo:
+  + Selenium and Scrapy:
+  + Selenium: interact with browser, it may be applied "head-less" for enhancing pace of scraping
+  + Scrapy: Request and Response directly from browser, much faster than Selenium